Topics

 But what about ram ventilators that need to swim continuously?
 There is evidence that ocean mammals that are perpetually on the move sleep-on-the-go.
 By modifying somewhat the criteria for sleep, many whales and dolphins fit the description by sleeping using half their brain and by remaining swimming.

 1. It might be sleep if … animals are immobile or have relaxed postures and reduced environmental awareness.
-The bull, blue, Caribbean reef, and lemon shark all show recorded periods of inactivity.
+The bull, blue, Caribbean reef, and lemon shark all show recorded periods of inactivity, as do grey reef sharks.
 The bull and blue shark are obligate ram ventilators.
+The grey reef shark was thought to be an obligate ram ventilator but new evidence suggests that they switch to ventilating their gills (like buccal pumpers) during periods of inactivity.

 2. It might be sleep if … animals show circadian regulation.
 Basking sharks have been known to glide at the sea surface in the sun, displaying circadian patterns in their dive migrations.
 Grey nurse sharks have been recorded “milling” slowly during the day, and actively foraging at night.
 Other ram ventilators that have been recorded as more active at night include grey reef sharks, sevengill sharks and smooth dogfish.
 Some species are found at greater depths at night than during the day, and although it’s not considered strong evidence for sleep behaviour, this “diel vertical migration” behaviour has been documented for species such as shortfin makos, blue, megamouth and big-eye thresher sharks.